Skip to content

 fried beef birria taco in a pan

-Serve the tacos with a bowl of meatless consomé liquid that has been seasoned with freshly squeezed lemon juice, onions, and cilantro.
+Serve the tacos with a bowl of meatless consomé liquid seasoned with freshly squeezed lemon juice, onions, and cilantro.

 Make-Ahead and Storage

-Make-Ahead: The tacos are meant to be eaten right away but you can make them up to 30 minutes ahead of time and keep them warm covered in foil at the lowest temperature in the oven.
+Make-Ahead: The tacos are meant to be eaten immediately, but you can make them up to 30 minutes ahead and keep them warm, covered in foil at the lowest temperature in the oven.

-How to Store: It is best to store the beef separate from the corn tortilla shells.
-Store the beef covered for up to 6 days in its liquid, or consomé.
+How to Store: It is best to store the cooked meat separately from the tortilla shells.
+Store the meat covered for up to 6 days in liquid or consomé.
 This will freeze very well covered for up to 6 months in its liquid, or consomé.
 Thaw in the refrigerator for 1 day before reheating.

 Chef Billy Parisi